ES-P51

 Not of my favorite covers as it has many not related to my topic stamps, it was hand canceled.
 The bird on this 1973 stamp is European Goldfinch (Carduelis carduelis).
 It is a small bird of the finch family.
 It lives in Europe, western and central Asia and north Africa.
 The birds living in the colder places migrate in the winter.
 It eats small seeds and teasels.
 This species is also a popular pet because of its melodic singing and beautiful plumage.

-Another french cover this time a California's Condor (Gymnogyps californianus) stamp issued in 2009.
+Another french cover, this time a California's Condor (Gymnogyps californianus) stamp issued in 2009.

 Nice cover with both machine and clear hand cancellation.
 However, the cancel on the first stamp doesn't cancel the envelope as well and if you look closely you can notice not only the date is two years older from the rest cancels but the town is different too.
 This stamp, which was issued in 2007, has been used twice.
 The second stamp was issued in 1995.

-In 2010 Belgium issued a high value stamp and an ATM label showing the Barn Owl (Tyto alba).
+In 2010 Belgium issued a high value stamp and an ATM label showing the barn owl (Tyto alba).
 The ATM commemorates the Birdpex Expo which was held in Brussels on 9-12 of April 2010.

 Thank you Hammer for this beautiful cover from Austria.
 The White-tailed Eagle stamp was issued in 2007.